 Santa Clara Fire Station 2 is located at 1900 Walsh Ave, Santa Clara, CA, just east of the Walsh Ave and Scott Blvd intersection.
 If parking at the fire station (both at the entrance or behind the station) is taken, you may be able to park in EOC parking which is just west of the fire station or in the city's corporation yard parking to the east of the fire station.
 View Map.

 There is a city check-in net every Tuesday night at 1930 hours on the Santa Clara tactical frequency of 147.510 MHz.
-During the net, this frequency is also linked to the K6SNC repeater which gives net access on 442.025 MHz +100 and on 927.7375 MHz -100.
+A tone of 100 Hz should be used on this frequency since during the net, this frequency is also linked to the K6SNC repeater which gives net access on 442.025 MHz +100 and on 927.7375 MHz -100.
 All members and visitors are encouraged to check-in using this net control script (PDF) for that process.

-In corporation with the Intel Radio Club, there is a noon time net that occurs (currently) on the 1st and 3rd Tuesdays of each month at 1215 hrs on the Santa Clara tactical frequency of 147.510 MHz.
+In corporation with the Intel Radio Club, there is a noon time net that occurs (currently) on the 1st and 3rd Tuesdays of each month at 1215 hrs on the Santa Clara tactical frequency of 147.510 MHz (again, should use with a tone of 100 Hz since this frequency is linked to the K6SNC repeater).
 All members and visitors are encouraged to check-in.

 There is a packet net each Tuesday night which concludes prior to the start of the County voice net at 2000 hrs.
 Check in by sending a message containing your callsign, first name/handle, city (City of Santa Clara) via Outpost/PACforms (see Santa Clara County Outpost/PacFORMS for more details), addressing the message to PKTTUE and sending to W6XSC-1 (144.900). (more details)

-There is a county wide hospital net done every fourth Wednesday night of each month at 1900 (7pm).
+The second net is the county wide hospital net done at 1900 hours (7pm).
 It is done on the N6NFI repeater at 145.230 MHz, -offset, 100pl.
-There are two scripts for this net:
+Here is the most recent version of the Hospital Net Script (Acrobat File, Updated, April 2015).
+Please contact Bill, K6WAR, for more information.

 We just completed our biggest annual event which is being communication support for the city's annual Arts & Wine Festival which is a two day weekend event that takes places on the 2nd or 3rd weekend of September.
 Other events we support are the city's Easter Egg Hunt and Fourth of July celebrations.